The top 10 best place to visit in Bhutan

 Main attractions: Magnificent panoramic view of the valleys, gushing waterfalls, alpine flowers, and clouds drifting above the hills

 Buddha Dordenma Statue is a 169 feet tall statue of Buddha, built at the foot of the hills in Thimphu.
 This iconic gold and bronze statue is visible from almost anywhere in Thimphu.
 It is among the most popular tourist places in Bhutan.

 Main attractions: 169 feet tall Buddha statue, thousands of smaller bronze and gold statues of Lord Buddha.

 Dochula Pass is a wonderful pass consisting of 108 Chortens, built in the memory of the Bhutanese soldiers who died in a war against the insurgents from India.
 The beautifully built temple and stupas, with the picturesque Gangkar Puensum peak in the background, the Dochula Pass one of the best tourist places.

 Main attractions: Panoramic view of the sacred Himalayan Mountain – Druk Wangyal Lhakhang temple, Chomolhari and the fusion paintings on the temple walls

 7. Phobjikha Valley, Phobjikha

 Phobjikha is a small town in the central part of Bhutan.
-Like many other beautiful places to see in Bhutan, Phobjikha is bestowed with valleys and is surrounded by mountains and lush greenery making it one of the top Bhutan attractions.
-The place is known for its beautiful landscapes and passes and a day’s hike will take you through the town and the woods.
+Like many other beautiful places to see in Bhutan, Phobjikha is the one.
+The surrounding mountains and lush greenery enhance the beauty of this valley.
+In fact, this makes it one of the top Bhutan attractions.
+The place is famous for its beautiful landscapes and passes.
+A day’s hike will take you through the town and the woods.

 Main attractions: Black-necked cranes migrate to Phobjikha from November, and the hike through the valleys to witness spectacular views of the birds and the amazing greenery